jiwon-seattle/image-community/README.md

 1. SignIn and LogIn via Firebase Authentication
 2. Uploading and saving pictures to Firestore Database
 3. Comment Notification with Firebase Realtime Database
+4. Infinite scrolling as per pages going down
-4. Designed the webpage with stlyed components
+5. Designed the webpage with stlyed components

 ## Tech Stacks